alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 ### Model 2

-In this example, an org represents an environment such as development, staging or production.
+In this example, an org represents an environment such as development, sandbox, staging or production.
 Each org has multiple spaces.
 Spaces represent services or service teams within a government department or business area.
-These spaces host apps.
+These spaces host apps and backing services.

 Departments that use this structure include the Department for International Trade.